Smoke rising from Fuego Volcano Guatemala, man jumping in front of erupting volcano, man in white shirt and brown pants

 Hiking Poles definitely come in handy!

-Wicho & Charlie’s include the following in their Acatenango Overnight Hike:
+Wicho and Charlie’s include the following in their Acatenango Overnight Hike:

 • All your food (which you need to carry up yourself)